FaraB-AID/Misc-Scripts/Zipped-Scripts/README.md

 "/display" shows the editor mode E/N at the top of your screen.
 Use "/display" again to turn the display off.

+## Stats and Killbot
+Uses the stat menu to track the classic D&D style attributes (STR, DEX, CON, INT, WIS, CHA).
+Assigns your attributes randomly (from 8 to 12) on startup.
+Choosing a profession via the scenario prompt can give you additional stat modifiers.

+Uses a hidden catnip 3.0 character sheet to descriptively inform the AI how good each of your attributes are.

+Uses KillBot to give you experience points, and has an increasing exp requirement for leveling up.
+Leveling up gives you more stat buy points.

+## Universitas Arcanorum (formerly Spell Schools)
+This script has evolved from its original purpose into a custom script for RogueSphinx's Universitas Arcanorum scenario.

+Uses the skill menu to track your skills in the classic D&D spell schools (abjuration, etc).
+Each spell school has a 33% chance to start at 1 or 2.
+The others start at 0.
+Specializing in a school via the scenario prompt can give you additional skill modifiers.

+Uses a hidden catnip 3.0 floating character sheet to descriptively inform the AI how skilled you are in each spell school.

+Uses a custom WI replacer to swap out the first (dummy) WI with a spellbook.
+Whenever that spellbook WI is triggered, another script replaces it with a catnip 3.0-formatted floating spellbook that appears just behind the A/N.

+Tracks when you get a familiar and what type it is, then updates both a familiar WI and a floating character sheet with the information.
+When the WI is changed, so is the character sheet.

+Uses FamiliarBot to give you experience points, experience rationale, and witty pet comentary.
+Commentary is from your familiar (as above), and uses its name (if any).
+Commentary only appears when you have a familiar.

+Has an increasing exp requirement for leveling up.
+Leveling up gives you more skill buy points.

+Uses a tic stystem to track time manage an event system.
+Event system uses hidden E/Ns to drive the AI to introduce requested story elements.